aclark4life/blog-2017/2012/09/21/yes-this-blog-is-now-powered-by-pelican/index.rst

-Yup, this blog is now powered by Pelican
+Yup, This Blog is Now Powered by Pelican
 ========================================

 .. post:: 2012/09/21
-    :category: Python
+    :category: Misc, Python

 As an open source "Plone guy", I'm always prepared to defend and explain my choice to **not** use Plone for blogging.
 A couple years ago, I started using Wordpress in order to learn its feature set.
 I enjoyed my time with it, but after moving to wordpress.com for "trouble free" hosting, I found I couldn't control my category feeds the way I wanted; the honeymoon was over.